nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 a revolutionary, history-making, _Earth-shattering_ two-way neural interface with implanted electrodes that also transmit the feeling of touch to the user.
-Everyone agrees: this is truly a whole new _totally unprecedented_ level of prosthetic control
+Everyone agrees: this is truly a whole new _totally unprecedented_ level of prosthetic control.

-How'd they do? **They finished in 3rd and 6th, losing to the $50 hand with the brake cable**[^9].
+So how'd they do? **They finished in 3rd and 6th, losing to the $50 hand with the brake cable**[^8].
 Surely their experience with their new limbs _is_ much more intuitive, but just how much does that matter if it doesn't translate to being able to use it more effectively?

 _(That's an open question for discussion.
 For acquired amputees who lost their limbs later in life, it probably matters a lot.
 For congenital amputees like me